Skip to main content

 • SMO 6: Investigation and Discipline

-To do this, ISCP has established its Investigation and Discipline Committee that is responsible for monitoring the CVPCPA’s disciplinary decisions.
-When ISCP members are issued disciplinary reports, the Committee will also request a corrective action plan to educate the member.
-Monitoring also allows the ISCP to gather statistical information on I&D cases for its tracking and reporting purposes.
+The ISCP reports that it promotes SMO 6 best practices to the CVPCPA by having a representative serve on the CVPCPA Board, which enables the institute to propose improvements and monitor implementation of the CVPCPA’s investigation and discipline system.
+In addition, the ISCP indicates that it monitors investigation and discipline cases led by the SSF.
+The institute has also established its own Investigation and Discipline Committee responsible for monitoring the CVPCPA’s disciplinary decisions.
+When ISCP members are subject to disciplinary findings, the committee may request a corrective action plan to support member education and remediation.
+Monitoring also enables the ISCP to gather statistical information on cases for its own tracking and reporting purposes.

 • SMO 7: International Financial Reporting Standards

-It is the responsibility of the Oversight Board of the Profession of Public Accounting and Auditing (CVPCPA) and the Superintendent of the Financial System (SSF) to set accounting standards for financial statements of the respective companies under each agency’s supervision.
-The ISCP, however, indicates that it actively participates and contributes to the CVPCPA’s standard-setting process and pushed for the adoption of the full IFRS and IFRS for SMEs by the CVPCPA.
-It has two of its members sit on the CVPCPA’s Board and continues to work closely with the regulators to support ongoing adoption and implementation of the standards.
+It is the responsibility of the Oversight Board of the Profession of Public Accounting and Auditing (CVPCPA) and the Superintendent of the Financial System (SSF) to establish accounting standards for the financial statements of the respective entities under their supervision.
+The Instituto Salvadoreño de Contadores Públicos (ISCP) indicates that it actively participates in and contributes to the CVPCPA’s standard-setting process and advocates for the adoption and maintenance of International Financial Reporting Standards (IFRS) and the International Financial Reporting Standard for Small and Medium-sized Entities (IFRS for SMEs).
+The ISCP has a representative serving on the CVPCPA Board and works closely with the CVPCPA to ensure that the adopted version of IFRS and IFRS for SMEs remains aligned with the latest official Spanish translation.

 Disclaimer